Patients & Visitors

 - Facilitate communication among your family members and hospital staff.

-If you have already prepared a health care power of attorney or living will, please ask a family member or friend to bring copies of these documents to the hospital.
+If you have already prepared a power of attorney for health care, living will or NETO/POLST, please ask a family member or friend to bring copies of these documents to the hospital.
 The chaplain will visit with you about the documents and make sure they are added to your medical record.
-More information about advance directives.

 Your family and visitors